 There’s a lot of talk in the media about “day-trading”, and this is often the picture that comes to mind for an aspiring home-based trader.

-Day-trading requires a big time commitment.
+Day-trading requires a large time commitment.

 It’s difficult to do for those who are trying to trade while holding down full-time jobs, or if other demands clash with the timing of market sessions.

-One that allows you to manage your time better between trading and other commitments?
+A trading approach that allows you to manage your time better between trading and other commitments?
 One where your results can be just as good, if not better, with fewer (perhaps far fewer) transactions?

 Yes, there is—it’s called swing trading.